-- If there is a sublabel column, there must be a label column as well. - The x and y columns must be used together. - The red, green, and blue columns must be used together. - The weight column and the normalized weight column cannot be used together. - The score column and the cluster column cannot be used together. - The score column and the red, green, and blue columns cannot be used together. - The cluster column and the red, green, and blue columns cannot be used together.
+- If there is a sublabel column, there must be a label column as well. - The x and y columns must be used together. - The red, green, and blue columns must be used together. - The weight column and the normalized weight column cannot be used together.

-For an example of a map file, see the file journal_map.txt.
+For an example of a map file, see the file journal\map.txt.